Skip to content

 5 min

 Off heat, lid on, rest five minutes.
-Fluff with a fork from the edges to centre, scatter the toasted nuts over.
-Each grain should be separate, glossy and gold-tipped from the saffron.
+Fluff with a fork from the edges to centre, drizzle the remaining ghee over for a glossy finish.
+Each grain should be separate, gold-tipped from the saffron.

 Share